prebid/Prebid.js/modules/jwplayerRtdProvider.md

-The purpose of this Real Time Data Provider is to allow publishers to target against their JW Player media without having to integrate with the VPB product.
+The purpose of this Real Time Data Provider is to allow publishers to target against their JW Player media without having to integrate with the Player Bidding product.
 This prebid module makes JW Player's video ad targeting information accessible to Bid Adapters.

 #Usage for Publishers: